ClickHouse/ClickHouse/CONTRIBUTING.md

 * [link] is the link at the current version of the CLA (you may add here a link https://yandex.ru/legal/cla/?lang=en (in English) or a link https://yandex.ru/legal/cla/?lang=ru (in Russian).

 It is enough to provide us such notification at once.

+If you don't agree with the CLA, you still can open a pull request to provide your contributions.